-Beyond the natural reach of mortals, there exists an ancient realm known as Lumenorus.
+Beyond the natural reach of mortals, there exists a realm known as Lumenorus.
 It is here that the greatest of all battles have been fought.
 To enter this land, one must pass through mysterious gates that serve as portals.
 The realm is divided into several Kingdoms, unified through a strong sense of brotherhood.

 The most sought after of these is the Kingdom of Arcātheos.
 Its main gate is protected by the Arch-Lord Valerian, who serves as its Guardian.
 He rules over an ancient and immortal race known as the Duxarium, carrying out the will of a mysterious and powerful King.
 Through him the most terrifying of enemies, Reth Maloch, was shackled in chains, and imprisoned for a time in the great Abyss of Silentious.
 If this dark menace and his countless Dröch minions were to pass through the main gate of Arcātheos, the world of men would fall into darkness.

 Thus, many of noble blood are summoned at times of greatest need.
 Those who answer the call to defend Arcātheos... will help decide the fate of mankind!

 The History of Lumenorus